ConnectedLib/connectedlib10/modules/partnerships/section-1-0.md

 </ul>
 </div>

->Working with other community members can expand what a library can provide for teens and create with teens when it comes to media literacy education, and this will give teens the chance to connect to others who can play a valuable educational, informational, and personal role in their lives, especially in relation to workforce preparedness.<br/>— Linda Braun et al.<sup><a href="#fn1" name="1">1</a></sup>
+>Working with other community members can expand what a library can provide for teens and create with teens when it comes to media literacy education, and this will give teens the chance to connect to others who can play a valuable educational, informational, and personal role in their lives, especially in relation to workforce preparedness.<br/><br/>— Linda Braun et al. in <a href="http://www.ala.org/yaforum/future-library-services-and-teens-project-report" style="font-weight:normal;">The Future of Library Services For and With Teens: A Call to Action</a>

 A planetarium evaluates library branches locations for stargazing potential.
 A university provides mentors to work side-by-side with youth services librarians.
 Public and school librarians work together to provide a dynamic afterschool experience for students.
 Professional filmmakers work with teens who go on to win filmmaking awards and teach library workshops of their own.